Generator Buying Guide

 Standby Generators

-The simplest way of providing back up power to your home is to install two products; a standby generator and a transfer switch.
-There are two main types of transfer switches which we’ve explained below:
+The simplest way to provide backup power to your home is to install two products: a standby generator and a transfer switch.
+There are two main types of transfer switches, which we’ve explained below:

-Manual Power Transfer – A manual transfer switch (MTS) allows you to switch between utility power and backup power at the touch of a button.
-They’re simple to use and relatively easy to install – the only drawback is that you might have to find the switch in the dark if you have a power cut at night!
+A manual transfer switch (MTS) allows you to switch between utility power and backup power at the touch of a button.
+They’re simple to use and relatively easy to install; the only drawback is that you might have to find the switch in the dark if you have a power cut at night!

-Automatic Power Transfer – With an automatic transfer switch (ATS), the process is even simpler; the ATS senses when the power goes down and automatically starts the domestic standby generator.
-Within a few seconds, your home has power again and you can continue your day as normal.
+With an automatic transfer switch (ATS), the process is even simpler; the ATS senses when the power goes down and automatically starts the domestic standby generator.
+Within a few seconds, your home has power again, and you can continue your day as normal.
 When the primary power for the home is restored, the ATS will switch back to utility power and shut down the generator.
-It will be left in a standby state until needed again.
+It will be left in a standby state until it is needed again.

 As well as providing you with convenience and security, standby generators for home use can reduce your home insurance rate and even boost the value of your house.